 Create and Use a Strain Guide

 As the curator of the sales transaction, the strain guide is the visual element to your guiding words.
-While many people may be able to talk in-depth regarding the size, smell, density, etc, of particular strain, a large portion of marijuana consumers have yet to develop, or are just beginning to develop, a working understanding of how plant genetics influence physiological and psychoactive effects.
+While many people may be able to talk in-depth regarding the size, smell, density, etc, of particular strain, a large portion of marijuana consumers have yet to develop, or are just beginning to develop, a working understanding of how plant genetics influence the body and mind.
 The ability for a customer to see the name of a strain or product, interact with the product (scent, visual), and hear what you have to say about it creates a trifecta of information through which a sort of experiential foreshadowing can occur.

 Chart, scale, and measure effects

 In my experience as a cheesemonger, people often showed more enthusiasm when you could put the flavor into words.
 Same goes for cannabis.
 As humans, we build the backbone of new experience with associations to memories.
-When you have the words like “pain relieving”, “relaxing”, or “soothing” displayed visually next to a product you’ve just described, the double association can help influence a customer choice more than a voice alone can.
+When you have the words like “relaxing”, or “soothing” displayed visually next to a product you’ve just described, the double association can help influence a customer choice more than a voice alone can.
 Charts listing various cannabinoids by spectrum of effects streamlines this process, giving us audio-visual animals something to look at while we are being talked to.

 Hands on/ Hands off Product Knowledge

 Knowledge is likely the most valuable tool Colorado marijuana industry workers should be using.
-Every patient and customer should be able to reasonably expect the budtender to know the products the store carries.
+Every medical cardholder and customer should be able to reasonably expect the budtender to know the products the store carries.
 While working in the industry isn’t a guarantee you consume cannabis, having first-hand knowledge of the products that are available does give you a head-start.
-In addition, being able to knowledgeably work someone through the different nuances of each strain or cannabinoid effects, the smells and flavors of terpenes contained within, and the legal situation regarding purchasing, packaging, and possession limits basically takes you to the checkout each time, all the customer had to do was walk through the door.
+In addition, being able to knowledgeably work someone through the different nuances of each strain or cannabinoid, the smells and flavors of terpenes contained within, and the legal situation regarding purchasing, packaging, and possession limits basically takes you to the checkout each time, all the customer had to do was walk through the door.

 The fifth and final tool that every worker in the Colorado marijuana industry should be using is the same thing that, as the saying goes, killed the cat.
 Curiosity is genuine interest in something, and it follows that something genuine is honest and, well, I honestly love weed.